 However, if there is a major leaf drop, you should adjust the temperature or check the fertilizer.

 Soil and Transplanting

 Graveolens succulent prefers moist, humus-rich, peat-based, or well-draining soil.

 The ideal succulent plant mix is one part perlite or sand and two parts peat.

 Other mixes also work well for this plant, but the major thing is that the potting soil is well-aerated and drains well, too.

 It is ideal to use half-strength balanced fertilizer twice in the growing season.

 Ruby peperomia succulent likes to be a little pot-bound.
 Use a pot with drainage holes.

 Grooming and Maintenance

 Another important aspect of ruby glow peperomia care is pruning.
-Graveolens plants might need pruning a few times a year if it gets out of hand or scraggly.
+Graveolens plants might need pruning a few times a year if they get out of hand or scraggly.

 The foliage, growth, and leaves come in various forms, which are:

 - Reddish stems and foliage